undergrad-partner-school

 Career Counselling

 At Texas State University, there is both group career counseling for all students and individual career counseling for all students.
-There are a library, a job bank, and job fairs.
+There are job fairs.
 Job interviews are also available to students through the career center.
-The career center offers resume preparation and resume referral to employers.
 There is campus employer recruitment for all the students.
 This school offers alumni networking opportunities, which could be highly beneficial for your future career.

 Job Placement